ethereum/ethereum-org-website/src/content/nft/index.md

 ### ethereum.org examples

+We've used NFTs to give back to our contributors and store our website outside of centralized servers.

 #### POAPs (Proof of attendance protocol)

-And if you contribute to ethereum.org, you can claim a POAP .
-These are NFTs that prove you participated in an event.
+If you contribute to ethereum.org, you can claim a POAP NFT.
+These are collectibles that prove you participated in an event.
+Some crypto meetups have used POAPs as a form of ticket to their events.
 [More on contributing](/contributing/#poap).

 ![ethereum.org POAP](../../assets/use-cases/poap.png)